BenBenCHAK/HKUST_SmartCarSimulator/README.md

 - new command: reset simulation, this maybe useful for deep learning
 - PID (PD Control as in setJointMotorControl2)
 - multiple clients in same server
+- continue commands if server down but client not down

 ## Q&A